The Powerful Advantages of Trading the E-Mini and Micro E-Mini S&P 500 Futures over Stocks, ETFs and Forex

 6. All Electronic Trading

-There is no trading pit for the ES which means there are no market makers, no locals and no floor brokers and all orders are matched by a computer on a first come-first served basis no matter how large or small they are.
+There is no trading pit for the ES and MES which means there are no market makers, no locals and no floor brokers and all orders are matched by a computer on a first come-first served basis no matter how large or small they are.
 This means that all traders see the same level II market and bid/ask spreads with an equal chance to hit them.

 While most Forex firms offer electronic trading, some manually approve each order at a trading desk because they are market makers against your orders.
 Many times larger traders are given preferential treatment and better bid/ask spreads.